jiyoungyang1/scholarsquill/tests/examples/README.md

 ## Usage

-The examples in this directory demonstrate the expected input/output format for the ScholarSquill Kiro system without including large binary files in the main repository.
+The examples in this directory demonstrate the expected input/output format for the ScholarSquill system without including large binary files in the main repository.